 - For all quarters of 2020, taxpayers who make, either by law or by option, advanced quarterly payments of corporate income tax by reference to the corporate income tax level of the previous year (2019) are allowed, by exception, to calculate, declare and pay quarterly corporate income tax at the level of the actual profit of 2020.
 This measure is also applicable to taxpayers with a fiscal year different from the calendar year, in 2020.

-In response to the context created by the COVID-19 epidemic, fiscal facilities have been adopted by the Romanian Government and enacted through GEO 33/2020:
+In response to the context created by the COVID-19 epidemic, fiscal facilities have been adopted by the Romanian Government and enacted through GEO 33/2020, amended via Law 54/2020, and GEO 99/2020:

 - The requirement to pay VAT at the time of import for medicines, protective equipment, other medical devices or medical equipment and sanitary equipment needed to combat the COVID-19 pandemic has been deferred.
 Importers should account for the related VAT under the reverse charge mechanism.
 Deduction of VAT is subject to general rules provided in legislation.

-In response to the context created by the COVID-19 epidemic, additional fiscal measures have been adopted by the Romanian Government and enacted through GEO 48/2020:
+In response to the context created by the COVID-19 epidemic, additional fiscal measures have been adopted by the Romanian Government and enacted through GEO 48/2020, amended by GEO 99/2020:

 - Micro-enterprises can also deduct sponsorship granted to public institutions and authorities from the tax due, including sponsorship of specialized bodies of public administration.

-- VAT requested for reimbursement for which no decision has been issued by the date of entry into force of the Ordinance will be reimbursed to taxpayers without prior auditing.
+- VAT requested for reimbursement for which no decision has been issued by the date of entry into force of GEO 48/2020 will be reimbursed to taxpayers without prior auditing.
 An exemption exists, however, for cases where the tax inspection has already started.

 - Foreclosure procedures by notice for state receivables and subsequent recovery through tenders are suspended or will not start (unless established through court decisions in criminal matters).
-The suspension ends 30 days after the end of the state of emergency.
+The suspension ends on 25 October 2020.

-- For late payment of installments included in an installment schedule which remain outstanding within 30 days after the end of the state of emergency, no interest and penalties will be calculated according to the Fiscal Procedure Code.
+- For late payment of installments included in an installment schedule which remain outstanding until 25 October 2020, no interest and penalties will be calculated according to the Fiscal Procedure Code.

 - Deferral of import VAT for completely denatured ethyl alcohol used for the production of disinfectants.